-What is your attitude to change of accommodation?
+What is your attitude toward a legacy platform replacement?
 Are you OK with moving to a new place?
 Of course, everything depends on your particular situation.
 Living in a cozy little apartment or in a place where you grew up might feel comfortable for a time.
-However, at some point you realize that you need to move elsewhere.
+However, at some point, you realize that you need to move elsewhere.
 The place might be too small or too old.
 Or you need to move to another neighborhood, closer to where you work.
 You really cannot do much to improve these things.
 Unless you move to another place.
-And in such a situation the most plausible option might be, indeed, to step outside your comfort zone.
+And in such a situation, the most plausible option might be, indeed, to step outside your comfort zone.

-If you are a company that accepts electronic payments, you might face similar problems.
+If you are a company that accepts electronic payments, you might face similar problems as moving to a new place.
 Only your “accommodation” is the payment platform you rely on.
 In fact, a lot of already-established businesses are still using mainframe systems.
 They serve as comfort zones of a kind.
-But, at the same time, they have their limitations which start to show sooner or later.
+But, at the same time, they have their limitations, which start to show sooner or later.
 So the time comes when the best thing to do is to replace the presently used legacy payment platform with a modern one.

-The task of legacy system replacement is strategically important.
+The task of legacy system replacement is strategically essential.
 All the company’s operations are built around the presently used platform.
-All the data is stored in it.
+All the stored data is in it.
 So, migration to the new solution should be as swift and smooth as possible.

-Here are the key strategic steps to be taken when you finally decide to replace a legacy system.
+Here are the key strategic steps you should accomplish when you finally decide to replace a legacy platform.

 - Prepare PCI compliant environment.
 Install your new payment management software into it.
 The rule applies to both hosted (cloud-based) and in-house solutions.

 - Optimize processor integrations.
 Your legacy system is integrated with multiple processors.
 Now it is time to prioritize among these integrations.
 Will you need all of them after you move to the new solution?
 How many merchants use the services of this or that processor?
 What are the respective transaction volumes processed?
 It might turn out that some integrations have to be sunset.